Last updated June 9, 2020

 When you’re deciding on what to bring on your hike, it’s always important to know where you’re headed.

 Johns Family is a very dry, exposed hike — especially in the summer — so you’ll need to be prepared for the heat and sun.
 Hydration packs and water reservoirs will be your best friend.
 Sunscreen is also very important, as are sunglasses.
-You’ll also want hiking boots since the trails are rocky and the climb up the bluff is quite difficult.
+You’ll also want hiking boots because the trails are rocky and the climb up the bluff is quite difficult.

 We’ve also written about specific things to pack on your Okanagan hikes.